Get Involved on Campus

 Global Gopher Events

 Start your University of Minnesota experience in the best possible way with Global Gopher Events!
 This is a special opportunity for you to meet other new international students, prepare for classes, discover the University’s amazing services, and get advice from experienced international student leaders.
+These take place the weeks before classes start.

 Global Gopher Academy

 The Global Gopher Academy, is a customized pre-orientation program that will give you an early start to your new life at the University of Minnesota.
 You will have time to experience an American classroom, learn strategies for bridging cultural challenges, and prepare to succeed academically and personally at UMN.
+Offered Fall semester only.

 International Buddy Program (IBP)